Advance Steel Features | 2023, 2022, 2021 | Autodesk

 Bills of Materials

-Automatically generate BOMs from modelled element data for use in spreadsheets and reporting.
+Automatically generate BOMs from modeled element data for use in spreadsheets and reporting.

 Drawing update with revision